Learning to improve your rankings on Google is easier when you understand the vernacular. That’s why we created this SEO Glossary for you.

 A contextual link is a link located in the written content of a web page.
 The anchor text usually relates to whatever the subject of the link is about.
 A link to a cat food website might have a link text of “cat food for mature felines.”

-Also referred to as PBNs, private blog networks are a black hat method of link building.
-The practitioner buys expired domains, and create private blogs.
-They then write blog posts and post backlinks on.
+Also referred to as PBNs, private blog networks are a black hat method of link building and one of the most sought after definitions in any SEO glossary.
+The practitioner buys expired domains and creates private blogs.
+They then write blog posts and post backlinks on to fool search engines.
 Google is aware of this tactic, and they have been finding and penalizing sites that use it.

 Guest Blog Post

-When someone who is not the owner of a site has someone else, who usually runs their site, create content for a blog.
+When someone who is not the owner of a site has someone else, who usually runs their website, create content for a blog.

 Tiered linking involves using layers of backlinks to boost a site’s reputation.